SRTC Procedure: Marketing/PR/Media

 Section 2: Marketing & Advertising:

 Effective branding is achieved through presenting a consistent message and image of Southern Regional Technical College.
 Consistent branding contributes to the public’s perception of quality, service, and integrity of our institution.
 Therefore, the Marketing and Public Relations office oversees all logoed materials, television, radio, digital media, social media, campus signage, presentations, scripted materials, fast facts, and all other communication pieces shared on behalf of SRTC.
-No documents, flyers, presentations, or other materials should be created or shared on behalf of a program or the College without the approval of the Director of Marketing and/or the Vice President for Institutional Advancement, Marketing, and Public Relations.
+No documents, flyers, presentations, or other materials should be created or shared on behalf of a program or the College without the approval of the Director of Marketing and Public Relations.

 - Official Colors